Automattic/node-canvas/Readme.md

  Examples are placed in _./examples_, be sure to check them out! most produce a png image of the same name, and others such as _live-clock.js_ launch an http server to be viewed in the browser.

+## Documentation

+This project is an implementation of the Web Canvas API.
+For exploring the possiblities ( & features ) you can create, please visit : [Mozilla Web Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 ## Testing

 If you have not previously, init git submodules: